Sable/fait-maison-spmv/README.md

 ## Input Matrices
 The input matrix is required to be in Matrix Market format (.mtx).
 Some real-life examples of sparse matrices in this external format can be obtained from The SuiteSparse Matrix Collection (formerly the University of Florida Sparse Matrix Collection) at https://sparse.tamu.edu

+Our implementations currently support square sparse matrices, where M == N. We categorize the matrices based on the size equal to sizeof(x) + sizeof(y)

+    1. X-Large : don't fit in the L3 cache.
+    2. Large : fit in L3 cache, but don't fit in the L2 cache.
+    3. Medium : fit in L2 cache, but don't fit in the L1 cache.
+    4. Small : fit in the L1 cache.

 ## Matrix Features